-We have audited the accompanying balance sheet of United Neighborhood Health Services, Inc. (the "Center"), as of January 31, 2011, and the related statements of operations and changes in unrestricted net assets, functional expenses, and cash flows for the year then ended.
+We have audited the accompanying balance sheets of United Neighborhood Health Services, Inc. (the "Center"), as of January 31, 2012 and 2011, and the related statements of operations and changes in unrestricted net assets, functional expenses, and cash flows for the years then ended.
 These financial statements are the responsibility of the Center's management.
 Our responsibility is to express an opinion on these financial statements based on our audit.